 Viewpoint 22 Direction of view: East Distance to nearest site boundary: 1.6Km Elevation: 127m AOD Grid reference: SP 73482 24917 Date photo was taken: 03.04.2023 The existing view Views of the Site from the Botyl Road are blocked by tree and hedge cover along the road but this field gateway affords a fleeting view across the valley towards the Site.
 Similar views are afforded from the upper windows of a few properties along the road.
 It is a rural view but is substantially adversely affected by the numerous transmission lines and towers which radiate out from the East Claydon Substation.
 Fields 2 and 3 are largely obscured by tree cover along the brook, but Field 1 is clearly visible.
 Predicted changes to the view and effect - Year 1 The most prominent elements of the BESS will be the roofs of the inverter houses in Field 1, interspersed among the battery containers, but these will mainly be seen through tree branches in winter.
 In summer the trees along the brook will screen the majority of the BESS.
+Field 3 will remain in agricultural production and Field 4 will be used for landscaping and achieving BNG.
 The Sensitivity is High (residential and the setting of a Conservation Area) and the magnitude of change Medium in winter, Low in summer, resulting in a Moderate to Major adverse effect in winter (a significant effect) and Moderate adverse in summer.
 The fleeting view from the road will be a Minor adverse effect in winter and Negligible in summer.
 Predicted changes to the view and effect - Years 10 and 20 Substantial tree planting will be undertaken between the compounds and the brook and within Field 4.
 Within 10 years this will for a sufficiently dense strip of vegetation to screen the majority of the proposed electrical infrastructure except the roofs of a few inverter houses, winter and summer.
 The effect on visual amenity after 10 Years will be Minor adverse.
 After 20 years the effect will be Negligible winter and summer as the BESS will be entirely screened by trees.